 Mark Other Post Locations

 Pound six more stakes between the two end stakes.
 The stakes should be equally spaced apart from each other or roughly 2 feet apart on-center, each following the twine.
-You should now have a total of eight stakes in a perfect line, each 2 feet away from its neighboring stake.
+You should now have eight stakes in a perfect line, each 2 feet away from its neighboring stake.
 Each stake represents the center position of a post hole.

 -